fred1268/okapi/README.md

 A result file doesn't have a specific format, since it represents whatever the server you are testing returns.
 The only important thing about the result file, is that it must be named `<name>.expected.json` within the current directory, where `name` is the name of the current test.

-## Expected result
+## Expected response

-As we saw earlier, for each test, you will have to define the expected result. okapi will always compare the HTTP Response Status Code with the one provided, and can optionally, compare the returned payload.
+As we saw earlier, for each test, you will have to define the expected response. okapi will always compare the HTTP Response Status Code with the one provided, and can optionally, compare the returned payload.
 The way it works is pretty simple:

-- if the result is in JSON format:
+- if the response is in JSON format:
-  - if a field is present in expected, okapi will also check for its presence in the result
+  - if a field is present in expected, okapi will also check for its presence in the response
-  - if the result contains other fields not mentioned in `expected`, they will be ignored
+  - if the response contains other fields not mentioned in `expected`, they will be ignored
-- if the result is a non-JSON string:
+- if the response is a non-JSON string:
-  - the result is compared to `expected` and success or failure is reported
+  - the response is compared to `expected` and success or failure is reported

 ## Running okapi :giraffe: